paypal/paypal-ios/docs/Card/integration.md

 #### Swift Package Manager

-In Xcode, add the [package dependency](https://developer.apple.com/documentation/swift_packages/adding_package_dependencies_to_your_app) and enter https://github.com/paypal/iOS-SDK as the repository URL.
-Tick the checkboxes for the specific PayPal libraries you wish to include.
+In Xcode, add the PayPal SDK as a package dependency to your Xcode project.
+Enter https://github.com/paypal/iOS-SDK as the package URL.
+Tick the "Card" checkbox to add the Card package to your app.

-In your app's source code files, use the following import syntax to include PayPal's Card library:
+In your app's source code files, use the following import syntax to include the PayPal Card module:

 ```swift
 import Card